gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

 Note how the class itself can call ```now``` and not just instances of the class.

-#Constants
+## Constants

 In Ruby, any reference that begins with an uppercase letter whether its a variable, a class name or module name is a constant.

 Unlike other languages, in Ruby, constants can have their values set after they have already been initialized.

-A ruby constant is different from a regular variable in only 1 way: *Scope*.
+A Ruby constant is different from a regular variable in only 1 way: *Scope*.

 See the following: